-On September 18, 2021, the Company entered into a services agreement with TraDigital Marketing Group ("TraDigital") pursuant to which TraDigital will provide consulting services from September 18, 2021 through December 17, 2021 (the "Services Agreement").
-The Services Agreement includes a prepaid cash consulting fee of \$394,000, payable and paid upon the agreement date, of which the Company expensed a total of \$32,533 as selling, general and administrative expense for the three and nine months ended September 30, 2021, with the remaining unamortized amount of \$361,467 included in prepaid expenses as of September 30, 2021.
+On September 18, 2021, the Company entered into a services agreement with TraDigital Marketing Group ("TraDigital") pursuant to which TraDigital provided consulting services from September 18, 2021 through December 17, 2021 (the "Services Agreement").
+The Services Agreement included a prepaid cash consulting fee of \$394,000, payable and paid upon the agreement date; the Company expensed the total amount over the term of the agreement as selling, general and administrative expense as of December 31, 2021.

 The Services Agreement also includes 150,000 common shares of the Company due and earned upon the agreement date of September 18, 2021.
-The aggregate fair value of the 150,000 common shares of \$750,000 and was recorded as shares issued for services, which is included in selling, general and administrative expense for the three and nine months ended September 30, 2021.
+The aggregate fair value of the 150,000 common shares of \$750,000 and was recorded as shares issued for services, which is included in selling, general and administrative expense as of December 31, 2021.